verdict-project/verdict/docs/docs/getting_started/install.md

     Since Maven requires JDK.
 Please make sure you have installed JDK.
 You can use command
     ```
-    java -version
+    javac -version
     ```
-    to check your java version.
+    to check your java compiler version.
 The output should look like this
     ```
     $ java -version
     openjdk version "1.8.0_171-1-ojdkbuild"